insected/bobbae_gcp-wiki/Scikit-Learn.md

 [Scikit-learn](https://scikit-learn.org/stable/) provides a range of [awesome](https://github.com/fkromer/awesome-scikit-learn) supervised and unsupervised learning algorithms via a consistent interface.
+SciKit Learn is a general machine learning library, built on top of NumPy.
+It features a lot of machine learning algorithms such as support vector machines, random forests, as well as a lot of utilities for general pre- and postprocessing of data.
+It is not a neural network framework.

 It is built on [Numpy](https://numpy.org/), [Scipy](https://scipy.org/), and [Matplotlib](https://matplotlib.org/) libraries.